 On Windows Vista, the driver should be automatically downloaded and installed.
 (Really, it works!)

 On Windows XP, the Add New Hardware wizard will open:

 You can check that the drivers have been installed by opening the Windows Device Mananger (in the Hardware tab of System control panel).
 Look for a "USB Serial Port" in the Ports section; that's the Arduino board.

-Double-click the Arduino application.
-(Note: if the Arduino software loads in the wrong language, you can change it in the preferences dialog.
-See the environment page for details.)
+Double-click the Arduino application (arduino.exe) you have previously downloaded .
+(Note: if the Arduino Software loads in the wrong language, you can change it in the preferences dialog.
+See the Arduino Software (IDE) page for details.)

 Open the LED blink example sketch: File > Examples > 1.Basics > Blink.

 You'll need to select the entry in the Tools > Board menu that corresponds to your Arduino.